SheepBottoms/sheepbottoms.github.io/_posts/2018-05-23-bonus-post-learning-japanese.markdown

 * have a current vocab of just over 300 words.
 (How do I know all this?
 Because WaniKani tracks if for me which is awesome!)

 On one hand, this is super pitifully and I have an insane about of work ahead of me.
 But, as I understand it, this is about as much as a full year of traditional classroom study!
+I really have no idea if I will become fluent and *I make no promises* but after two months I still feel excited and feel that I am making good progress, could happen?

 Quick side note, if my new friends from Japan are reading this, I really want to practice Japanese!
 Keep bugging me to study and embarrass myself!